codershona/docker_devops_kubernetes/docker-process-approach/docker-3.md

 docker volume ls

-docker container inspect mysql3
+docker container inspect mysql3 or, docker volume inspect mysql-db

 docker volume create --help
+To remove:
+docker container rm -f mysql

 ```

 ## Persistent Data: Bind Mounting
+* Maps a host file or directory to a container file or directory.
+* Basically just two locations pointing to the same files
+* Again skipping UFS and host files overwrite any containers
+* Cannot use in dockerfile, must be a ```container run```.
+* ...run -v /Users/codersh.stuff:/path/container

 ```
 cd dockerfile-sample-2